 Please print and complete the booking form to register your attendance and return it to the BAPM Office, 5 – 11 Theobalds Road, London WC1X 8SH.

 Chiesi Ltd is the UK affiliate of an international pharmaceutical company who historically has provided support for a number of funded travel grants to attendees of the PAS and ESPR meetings.
 This support comprised of an invitation package organised by Chiesi themselves.
 Chiesi have taken the decision to ensure that the selection process for this type of support evolves to reflect the increasing requirements and to ensure such support is seen to remain separate from any potential commercial considerations.
 BAPM has therefore agreed to manage this aspect with Chiesi no longer having input to the selection process.

-BAPM believes this to be an excellent opportunity, which will allow all BAPM members to apply for the opportunity to be awarded a travel bursary to either the PAS or ESPR meetings.
+BAPM believes this to be an excellent opportunity, which will allow all BAPM members to apply to be awarded a travel bursary to the PAS, Würzburg or ESPR meetings.
 In return, any member granted a Chiesi funded travel bursary will be expected to provide a summary of the meeting attended, which will be shared with the wider BAPM membership.
 The application round for Würzburg (5-7 October 2014) and ESPR (17-21 October 2014, Barcelona) has now closed and applicants will be notified of the outcome shortly.

 For the avoidance of doubt, Chiesi neither seeks nor expects those successful candidates to purchase, prescribe, administer, recommend or supply any Chiesi medicinal product in connection with the funding here provided for.